duttashi/applied-machine-learning/README.md

 #### Introduction

-- The purpose of this project is to provide a comprehensive and yet simple course in Machine Learning using Python and R
+- The purpose of this project is to provide a comprehensive and yet simple course in Machine Learning using Python, PowerBI and R. It is a *Work in progress*.

+#### Navigation structure

+The root folders are;

+- `python_3`,
+- `powerbi` and
+- `r`.

+These primary folders follow a similar structure, wherein, each is sub-divided into `*3-sub-folders*, namely;

+- `experiments`: holds general coding scripts;
+- `helpful-functions`: holds custom or user-defined functions that resulted as a requirement from experiments;
+- `solutions`: hold complete case studies based on experiments.

 #### Required Software information